gramineproject/examples/openvino/README.md

 ## Notes

 - The models require ~3GB of disk space.
-- After setting up OpenVINO environment variables if you want to re-build gramine you need to unset `LD_LIBRARY_PATH`.
+- After setting up OpenVINO environment variables if you want to re-build Gramine you need to unset `LD_LIBRARY_PATH`.
 Please make sure to set up OpenVINO environment variables after building Gramine again.
 - To get `number of physical cores`, do `lscpu | grep 'Core(s) per socket'`.
 - Option `-i <image files>` is optional.
 The user may use this option to benchmark specific images rather than randomly generated ones.
 - Please tune the batch size to get the best performance on your system.
 - Models for bert-large can be found in `model/intel` directory; the rest of the models can be found in `model/public` directory.
 - For bert-large and brain-tumor-segmentation models the enclave size must be set to 64/128 GB for throughput runs.
-- In multi-socket systems for bert-large-uncased-whole-word-masking-squad-0001 and brain-tumor-segmentation-0001 FP32/FP16 models, add more NUMA nodes using `numactl --membind` if memory allocation fails (for throughput runs).
+- In multi-socket systems for bert-large-uncased-whole-word-masking-squad-0001
+and brain-tumor-segmentation-0001 FP32/FP16 models, add more NUMA nodes using `numactl --membind` if memory allocation fails (for throughput runs).

 ## Performance considerations